 • Beef Broth.
 Using beef broth in this recipe is important for creating the rich, savory sauce flavors.

 • Carrots + Onion + Garlic.
-A combination of carrots, onions, and garlic helps pack in added nutritional value and creates a deep base of flavor.
+While some recipes call for onion powder and garlic powder, I found that a combination of fresh onion and garlic with carrots helps pack in added nutritional value and creates a deep base of flavor.

 • Nonfat Greek Yogurt.
-Instead of homemade Hamburger Helper with cream cheese, Greek yogurt is my wholesome way of thickening the sauce and creating a creamy texture.
+Instead of homemade Hamburger Helper with cream cheese or sour cream, Greek yogurt is my wholesome way of thickening the sauce and creating a creamy texture.

 • Hot Sauce.
 A dash of hot sauce adds the perfect amount of dimension and interest.
 This recipe isn’t spicy, but if you’d like it to be, you can certainly add more.